Synonym(s)

 Favorable.
 Self-limiting course with complete healing after 10 to 14 days.

-Recurrent course is possible, with irregular occurrence of usually 1-2 recurrences/year, rarely more frequent (up to 10 recurrences/year).
+EM-recidivans: Recurrent course is possible, with irregular occurrence of usually 1-2 recurrences/year, less frequently (up to 10 recurrences/year).
+In recurrent EM, the episodes are preceded in 20% to >80% by a herpes simplex infection (herpes labialis/genital herpes) (post-herpetic EM).

-More frequent episodes are observed in immunosuppressed individuals.
+More frequent episodes are observed in immunosuppressed patients.

 Note(s)This section has been translated automatically.